rustyeddy/rustyeddy.com/content/notes/advice-for-future-programmers.md

 ## Learn Everywhere

-Get a degree in Computer Science, go to a reputable Code Camp, take some online courses, yes, you can learn from all of the above.
+Get a degree in Computer Science, go to a reputable Code Camp.
+Take some online courses, yes, you can learn from all of the above.
 I have my prefrences, but at the end of the day...